Documenting When Asbestos Exposure Occurred

 If you have worked in a factory that manufactured products for the construction industry or were working as a residential or commercial builder prior to the 1970s, there is a good chance that you were working in an asbestos-filled environment.

 You should try to recall, as precisely as possible, if you were ever working in one of these environments during a time when the factory was renovated.
 It was common for workers to become exposed to deadly asbestos fibers during these times.When was I Exposed?

 Once you know where the exposure occurred, it is helpful to determine when the exposure occurred.
 While it may be implausible to pinpoint an exact date and time in some cases, it is helpful to understand that it generally takes between 20 and 50 years for victims of asbestos exposure to develop any noticeable symptoms of the disease.

 In some cases however, it is possible to determine exactly when exposure occurred.
 There are cases where factories had pipes insulated with asbestos-containing materials hired a contractor to replace the insulation.
 Even if the overhead workers were properly training and given sufficient protection, it was not uncommon for the other factory workers to be told to work under the falling asbestos dust without any additional protection.

-At the Law Offices of Jeffrey S. Glassman, LLC, our Boston mesothelioma attorneys are familiar with cases where workers were told not to worry about the falling asbestos debris.
-The reason factory owners were willing to take these risks is because they knew it would take decades for workers to become sick and did not want to shut down production, which would cause them to lose profits.Documenting your asbestos exposure
+At Jeffrey Glassman Injury Lawyers, our Boston mesothelioma attorneys are familiar with cases where workers were told not to worry about the falling asbestos debris.
+The reason factory owners were willing to take these risks is because they knew it would take decades for workers to become sick and did not want to shut down production, which would cause them to lose profits.Documenting Your Asbestos Exposure